Mottingham

 The Mottingham Big Local partnership members included residents and representatives from local organisations, businesses, volunteer groups, and community groups.
 The partnership was supported by their Locally Trusted Organisation (LTO) – Community Links Bromley (a local volunteer centre).

-Community engagement highlighted local challenges and concerns (like loneliness among older residents and wellbeing), and a strong sense of community and pride.
-Stakeholder consultations, planning workshops, and community events early in the programme informed the development of their first plan.
 Five years into the programme, the partnership was renamed Mottingham Big Local Refocused, with new priorities under three themes – people, place, and economy.
 They wanted to strengthen community pride, bring the community together, reduce social isolation, and increase employability and economic potential, while focussing on young people, older residents, and existing venues and green spaces.
 They recruited paid workers (to lead project delivery, engage the community, and build relationships), delivered activities, and awarded grants to organisations for delivery.

 Over the years, the partnership experienced interpersonal and capacity challenges, with resident membership dropping below that required by the programme.
 Local Trust provided support at key points to address this, especially in the wake of the Covid-19 pandemic.
 This included support from an independent chair to help members re-establish ways of working together, understand roles and responsibilities, and refresh their community engagement through free and low-cost activities.

-After the Covid-19 pandemic, the partnership allocated funds to work with a provider to support the development of an updated Big Local plan, by consulting residents and local organisations through events, activities, and open meetings.
+After the Covid-19 pandemic, the partnership worked with a provider to support the development of an updated Big Local plan, by consulting residents and local organisations through events, activities, and open meetings.
 This helped the partnership identify themes to focus on in the final years of Big Local.
-To deliver against this plan, the partnership increased their capacity, voted in resident co-chairs, and set up resident-led subgroups to oversee grants and monitoring, events, and legacy.
+These included supporting community health and wellbeing, assets and green spaces, and older and younger residents.
+The partnership also wanted to celebrate the community’s ethnic diversity and attract a wider range of people, by opening projects up to more residents across the community and appealing to a broader range of interests.

 A Big Local partnership was a group made up of at least eight people that guided the overall direction of delivery in a Big Local area.